notwaldorf/notwaldorf.github.com/_posts/2022-09-01-hallucinations.markdown

 <div class="floatie-bit">
   <img alt="" src="/images/gen-models/4_mini.png">
   <p><b>DALL-E mini</b>.
 This is the first time I a) love this model the most and b) wish that it produced higher resolution images.
 Look at the aprons!
 Look at the furniture!
-In terms of concept, it's absolute perfection.</p>
+In terms of concept, it's absolute perfection.
+In terms of execution, an absolute potato.</p>
 </div>

 ## What have I learned?